jackblackjack/jeffchenchengyi.github.io/_build/machine-learning/01-supervised-learning/estimation/convex-optimization.md

 ### Convex Combination
 - Generalization of the convex set so that we include all combinations of points ${x_1, \ldots, x_k}$ such that $x = \theta_1x_1 + \ldots + \theta_kx_k$ with $\theta_1 + \ldots + \theta_k = 1\,,\theta_i \geq 0$
+- Each $\mathbf{x}$ in Gaussian Mixture Model is modelled as drawn from a convex combination  of Multivariate Gaussians

 ### Convex Hull
 - The smallest set of all convex combinations of the points in our space (the smallest shaded region of the shape so that any two points in the shaded regoion can see each other)